 The National Agriculture Policy adopted for the country in 2013 makes provision for the promotion of domestic, regional and international trade in agriculture, including livestock.
 This can be achieved by providing support services such as transparent market information and through improving marketing infrastructure such as livestock markets and abattoirs.
 Similarly, the country has adopted a national policy for the delivery of veterinary services as early as 2001.
 However, this policy is currently under review and includes as its objective, the promotion of national and international trade in live animals and animal products by assisting the export and import of disease free animals and animal products.
 There is also a Sanitary and Phyto-Sanitary (SPS) policy adopted in 2011 in compliance with the World Trade Organization's requirement (of which Uganda is a member).
-Other policies include; a National Drug Policy, a National Hides, Skins and Leather Policy, Animal Breeding Policy, a National Animal Feeds Policy, and corresponding acts for the policies.
+Other policies include; a National Drug Policy, a National Hides, Skins and Leather Policy, Animal Breeding Policy, a National Animal Feeds Policy, a National Pasture Policy, a National Meat Policy (adopted as early as 2003), a draft Meat Export Policy, and corresponding acts for the policies.
 Uganda is also one of the countries in the Great Horn of Africa where the SMP-AH project of AU-IBAR is being implemented.